-Franklin Covey Co. (we, us, our, the Company, or Franklin Covey) is a leading global provider of training and consulting solutions with over 630 employees worldwide delivering principle-based curriculums and effectiveness tools to our customers.
-Our consolidated net sales for the fiscal year ended August 31, 2012 totaled \$170.5 million and our shares of common stock are traded on the New York Stock Exchange (NYSE) under the ticker symbol "FC."
+Customer Loyalty, and Education.
+We have over 660 employees worldwide delivering these principle-based curriculums and effectiveness tools to our customers.
+Our consolidated net sales for the fiscal year ended August 31, 2013 totaled \$190.9 million and our shares of common stock are traded on the New York Stock Exchange (NYSE) under the ticker symbol "FC."

 We operate globally with one common brand and business model designed to enable us to provide clients around the world with the same high level of service.
-To achieve this level of service we operate four regional sales offices in the United States; an office that specializes in sales to governmental entities; wholly owned subsidiaries in Australia, Japan, and the United Kingdom; and contract with licensee partners who deliver our curriculums and provide services in over 140 other countries and territories around the world.
+To achieve this level of service we operate four regional sales offices in the United States; an office that specializes in sales to governmental entities; wholly owned subsidiaries in Australia, Japan, and the United Kingdom; and we contract with licensee partners who deliver our content and provide services in over 140 other countries and territories around the world.

 Our business-to-business service utilizes our expertise in training, consulting, and technology that is designed to help our clients define great performance and execute at the highest levels.
-We also provide clients with training in management skills, relationship skills, and individual effectiveness, and can provide personal-effectiveness literature and electronic educational solutions to our clients as needed.
+We also provide clients with training in management skills, relationship skills, and individual effectiveness, and we can provide personal-effectiveness literature and electronic educational solutions to our clients as needed.